cisco/mindmeld/source/userguide/nlp.rst

 These steps are described further in upcoming chapters, along with default settings for each component, and methods to override them with your own custom configurations.

 To identify the optimal configuration for each classifier, you should experiment by training, tuning and testing.
-Then, store the best machine learning settings in ``config.py``, for the :meth:`build` method to use instead of the Workbench defaults.
+Then, store the best machine learning settings in ``config.py``, for the :meth:`build` method to use instead of the MindMeld defaults.

 Here's an example of a ``config.py`` file where custom settings optimized for the app override the default configurations for the domain and intent classifiers.